-You can add start/end dates and times to target users who visit your site during a specific time frame.
+You can add start and end dates and times in Adobe Target to target users who visit your site during a specific time frame.
 You can also set Week and Day Parting options to create recurring patterns for audience targeting.

 In the Target interface, click Audiences > Create Audience.